Comprehend, Divide, and Conquer: Feature Subspace Exploration via Multi-Agent Hierarchical Reinforcement Learning: Experimental Results

 \subsection{Empirical Validation of the Hierarchical Assumption}

-Our theoretical analysis assumes that the constructed hierarchical structure approximates a perfect binary tree.
+Our theoretical analysis is motivated by the observation that the constructed hierarchy tends to approximate a perfect binary tree.
 To assess this assumption empirically, we evaluated the balance factor and height of the learned hierarchies across all 21 datasets.
-The balance factor is defined as the average difference in height between the left and right subtrees for all nodes~\cite{larsen1994avl}.
+The average node balance factor is defined as the average difference in height between the left and right subtrees for all nodes~\cite{larsen1994avl}.
+Specifically, For an internal node $N$ with left/right subtree heights $h_L(N),h_R(N)$, define the node-wise balance factor $\beta(N)=|h_L(N)-h_R(N)|$, and the average node balance factor can be defined as: $\bar\beta := \frac{1}{|\mathcal{N}_{\mathrm{int}}|}\sum{N\in\mathcal{N}_{\mathrm{int}}}\beta(N)$, where $\mathcal{N}_{\mathrm{int}}$ is the set of internal nodes.
 In a perfect binary tree, this difference never exceeds 1, and the tree height is uniquely determined by the number of nodes.
 As shown in Figure~\ref{figure:tree_balance_validate}, the absolute balance factor remains below 1 for all datasets, and over 80\% of them fall within 0.5.
 In addition, for 18 datasets, the height of our constructed hierarchy differs from that of the corresponding perfect binary tree by no more than 2 levels.
 This strong similarity arises because our Agent Hierarchy Construction algorithm clusters agent sets with comparable sizes at earlier stages, naturally promoting balanced splits.
-In summary, both balance and height analyses confirm that the constructed hierarchies empirically resemble perfect binary trees, thereby supporting the validity of our assumption. }
+In summary, both balance and height analyses confirm that the constructed hierarchies empirically resemble perfect binary trees, thereby supporting the validity of our assumption.